2030 Fleischmann Road

 Preventive (Prophylactic) Mastectomy Surgery

-Angelina Jolie’s proactive double prophylactic mastectomy brought to the forefront a tough decision that more and more women are considering.
+Angelina Jolie’s proactive double prophylactic mastectomy brought to the forefront a tough decision that more and more women in Destin, FL; Dothan, AL; Valdosta and Thomasville, GA; and surrounding areas are considering.
 According to a report in the journal Current Oncology Reports, the incidence of prophylactic mastectomy doubled between 1998 and 2005.

 A prophylactic mastectomy is the surgical removal of one or both breasts to reduce the risk of developing breast cancer.
 Often the decision to take this step is preceded by one or more factors including: